How to Pay for College with No Money

 State Financial Aid

-Besides the federal government, individual states also offer tuition assistance in the form of loans or grants.
-These assistance programs are usually based on a combination of a number of factors, like financial need and GPA or interest in a certain field.
-Some states may also give you college grant money in return for a contract to work for the state after graduation for a specified period of time.
-Check your state’s education website for more information on loans and grants available to you.
+Besides the government, individual states also offer tuition assistance in the form of loans.
+These assistance programs are usually based on a combination of a number of factors, like tuition need and GPA or interest in a certain field.
+Some states may also give you money in return for a contract to work for the state after graduation for a specified period of time.
+Check your state’s education website for more information on loans available to you.

-Lastly, non-profit and for-profit companies as well as foundations and other organizations offer millions of dollars each year in grants to students who qualify.
-Some companies offer grants to children of employees—so check with your parents.
-Other companies will offer grants to students who will join the company after graduation.
-And yet more organizations may award grants based on ethnic origin, religious affiliation, academic performance, and a number of other factors.
+Lastly, non-profit and for-profit companies as well as foundations and other organizations offer millions of dollars each year in grants to students who are eligible.
+Some companies provide monetary help to children of employees—so check with your parents.
+Other companies will provide scholarship to graduates who will join the company after graduation.
+And yet more organizations may award scholarships based on ethnic origin, religious affiliation, academic performance, and a number of other factors.
 If you are a member of a minority ethnic group or are active in your religious community, check with local and national organizations about grant programs.

-Finding money to pay for college can be a difficult process that involves a lot of research, phone calls, or writing essays, but if you can get the money together to pay for school, the return on your investment can be invaluable.
+Paying for college can be a difficult process that involves a lot of research, phone calls, or writing essays, but if you can get your budget together to go back to school, the return on your investment can be invaluable.

 Thank you for your submission to A Carnival for Saving and Making Money hosted by Living Simplistically!